 How to make student orientation day a success : 5 tips for welcoming new students

-More than just a formality, orientation day is one of the key factors in freshmen’s success.
+More than just a formality, integration day is one of the key factors in freshmen’s success.
 The objectives are clear: organize activities to foster connections between new students and help them discover their future living and study environment.
 That’s why Student Councils mobilize every year to deliver a positive start to university or grande école life.
 If you’re part of one and want to create a successful event, here are 5 tips to guide you.

 1. Define your goals for a successful orientation day